netscaler/netscaler-observability-exporter/field-descriptions.md

 -  Currently, you can only export time series like audit logs and events to Splunk, but in parallel to transactions and metrics.

 -  You must not configure multiple endpoints of the same type in the `lstreamd.conf` file for one Citrix ADC Observability Exporter.
 For example, it is not possible to configure two Splunk instances, or two Kafka instances, or two ElasticSearch instances, or one Splunk and one ElasticSearch, and so on.
-    For Zipkin, although you can configure it in parallel to Splunk and ElasticSearch, configuring multiple instances of Zipkin.
-For instance, it is not possible to have two Zipkin instances in parallel.
+    For Zipkin, although you can configure it in parallel to Splunk and ElasticSearch, you may not configure multiple instances of Zipkin.
+For example, it is not possible to have two Zipkin instances in parallel.

 -  You can ignore the fields that are marked as optional as some of them may have predefined default values.

--  The JSON parser used for `lstreamd.conf` is sensitive (also case-sensitive).
-Ensure that you do not have extra or missing commas, or anything that may make the JSON format improper.
+-  The JSON parser used for `lstreamd.conf` is extremely sensitive (also case-sensitive).
+Ensure that you do not have extra or missing commas, or anything that may make the JSON format invalid.

 -  Some of the parameters that are not listed in this document are internal and are not meant to be altered.
 They have predefined default values.